microsoft/jacdac/services/power.md

 which are limited to 100mA and do not run a power provider service.
 These are **not** accounted for in the power negotiation protocol.

-The protocol is based on `on` reports, which are always sent after general device announce packets, in the same frame.
+The protocol is based on `active` reports, which are always sent after general device announce packets, in the same frame.
 This makes it simpler for other power services to parse them.

-The `on` reports contain device priority, which is either its remaining battery capacity, or a constant.
+The `active` reports contain device priority, which is either its remaining battery capacity, or a constant.

-After queuing an announce with `on` report, the service enters a grace period until the report has been sent on the wire.
+After queuing an announce with `active` report, the service enters a grace period until the report has been sent on the wire.
-During the grace period incoming `on` reports are ignored.
+During the grace period incoming `active` reports are ignored.

-* Upon reset, a power service enables itself, and then only after 0-300ms (random) send the first announce packet (with `on` report)
+* Upon reset, a power service enables itself, and then only after 0-300ms (random) send the first announce packet (with `active` report)
-* Every enabled power service emits power `on` reports with its announce packets, which are sent every 400-600ms (random; first few announce packets can be even sent more often)
+* Every enabled power service emits power `active` reports with its announce packets, which are sent every 400-600ms (random; first few announce packets can be even sent more often)
-* If an enabled power service sees a power `on` report from somebody else of higher or equal priority, it disables itself (unless in grace period)
+* If an enabled power service sees a power `active` report from somebody else of higher or equal priority, it disables itself (unless in grace period)
-* If a disabled power service sees no power `on` report for more than ~1200ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)
+* If a disabled power service sees no power `active` report for more than ~1200ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)
-* Power services keep track of the current provider (device ID from the most recent `on` report, either incoming or outgoing).
+* Power services keep track of the current provider (device ID from the most recent `active` report, either incoming or outgoing).
   If the current provider has not changed for at least 50-60s (random), and its last priority is lower or equal to the current service priority, then just before the next announce period, the service enables itself